telerik/xaml-docs/controls/radganttview/features/columns/types.md

 # Overview

-In __RadGanttView__ displaying the Tasks fields is done with the use of different columns.
-There are two types of columns that could be defined in the control: __TreeColumn__ and a normal __Column__.
-The TreeColumn is a special type of column that is used to visualize the tasks and their children as a tree.
-Both types of columns have the following customizable Templates: CellTemplate, CellEditTemplate, CellHighlightTemplate and CellSelectionTemplate.
+In __RadGanttView__ Tasks fields are displayed in different columns.
+Two types of columns can be defined in the control: __Column__ and __TreeColumn__.
+TreeColumn is a special type of column that is used to visualize tasks and their children in a tree structure.
+Both types of columns have the following customizable Templates: CellTemplate, CellEditTemplate, CellHighlightTemplate, and CellSelectionTemplate.

->Before proceeding with the following example you should get familiar with [Implementing View-ViewModel]({%slug radganttview-populating-with-data-viewmodel%}).
+>Before proceeding with the following example you should be familiar with [Implementing View-ViewModel]({%slug radganttview-populating-with-data-viewmodel%}).

 <!-- -->

->With our official Q1 2013 release of __RadGanttView__ you can set each ColumnDefinition’s Width to a set of predefined values (__50__, __100__, __150__, __200__, __250__, __300__, __AutoHeader__ and __AutoHeaderAndContent__).
-The AutoHeader and AutoHeaderAndContent calculate the necessary Width automatically in the code of the control.
+>With the Q1 2013 release of __RadGanttView__, you can set each ColumnDefinition’s Width to a predefined value (__50__, __100__, __150__, __200__, __250__, __300__, __AutoHeader__ or __AutoHeaderAndContent__).
->	* The 50 to 300 values are predefined values in inches.
+>	* The 50 to 300 values are in inches.
->	* The AutoHeader is a predefined value that will set the Width of the ColumnDefinition to the __Width__ that is required in order to render its Header.
+>	* AutoHeader automatically sets the Width of the ColumnDefinition to the width that is required to render the column's Header.
->	* The AutoHeaderAndContent is a predefined value that will set the Width of the ColumnDefinition to the Width that is required in order to render its Header and content.
-If one is bigger than the other the bigger value will be used.
+>	* AutoHeaderAndContent automatically sets the ColumnDefinition to the width required to render the column's Header and content.
+If one is larger than the other, the value is used.

-We will go to the following sections:
+Let us now see the following sections:

 * [Defining columns](#defining-columns)